Mort & Phil: Overview

-Ibáñez issues several albums a year.
+Prior to his death in 2023, Ibáñez would issue several albums a year.
 One animated series and some animated films were also produced.
 There are two live-action movies based on the series, one of them made in 2003 in Spain titled La gran aventura de Mortadelo y Filemón (Mort & Phil: The Big Adventure).
 A second movie was released in 2008, Mortadelo y Filemón.
 Misión: salvar la Tierra (Mort & Phil.
 Mission: Save Earth), marking the 50th anniversary of the series.

 Characters

 Mort (Mortadelo)

 Mort is a bald detective with pebble glasses and a long nose who usually wears a black frock coat.
-He is always fighting with Phil, his partner, mostly because he tends to mess things up, usually to Phil's discomfort: his profound lack of skills to make his disguises believable and common sense have often made him a danger to everyone around him.
+He is always fighting with Phil, his partner and boss, mostly because he tends to mess things up, usually to Phil's discomfort: his profound lack of skills to make his disguises believable and common sense have often made him a danger to everyone around him.
 His favourite hobby is wearing all sorts of (sometimes outrageous) disguises - professional and historical clothes and gear, animals, inanimate objects, even small-sized vehicles like miniature blimps and mopeds - which he mostly dons for special tasks or when he is on the run from Phil or his boss, and which all include his signature collar which obscures part of his mouth.
 He holds a grudge against Bacterio because he used to have lush hair until Bacterio offered him a supposed medicine against baldness, which actually made his hair fall out.
 His real name, Mortadelo, comes from mortadela, a kind of sausage.

 Phil Pi ()/

-Mort's partner and friend.
+Mort's partner and chief.
 He only has two hairs on his head and wears a white shirt with a black bowtie and red trousers.
 He usually insults Mort because Mort is quite clumsy, but is often at the receiving end of any mishaps which come their way, mostly in the shape of their outraged boss.
 Mortadelo habitually addresses him as Jefe (Spanish for "chief" or "boss").
+He's also incredibly accident-prone, capable of being injured in comical and painful ways.

 As the leader of the two-man team, Phil is an educated man and an expert in a variety of fields.
 In the movies, however, Filemón is shown to be just as ditzy as Mortadelo (especially in the animated movie Mortadelo and Filemon: Mission Implausible).